edenobrega/sports-hall-booking-5p/README.md

 - Updating a timeslots involves entire of CRUD
 ![](documentation/CRUD/timeslots_whole_crud.png)
 ## Features left to implent
+- As currently the geocoder I am using does not know the location of some places and is a bit off for others, it will default to a placeholder location to get around this I'd like to do one of the two, or both:
     - Use googles geocode api as its more precise (currently it is paid for)
     - Have a clickable map for facility owners to select where there facility it

 - Email updates to users when booked or cancelled
 - Show available days on results screen